electricimp/GoogleIoTCore/examples/README.md

 ![Create IoT Core Project](./example_imgs/CreateProject1.png)

 ![Create IoT Core Project](./example_imgs/CreateProject2.png)

-**Note**: In the next steps you may be needed to use a free trial period of paid subscription.

 2. On the **New project** page, enter the following information for your new project: